josephdenne/jit_image_manipulation/README.markdown

 	90 = rotated 90º clockwise
 	-90 = rotated 90º anti-clockwise

 You also need to specify a background hex color value (supports CSS-style short hex strings [ff2233 == f23]).
+This is used as a compelte fill for JPGs and as a keyline for PNGs and GIFs, which are otherwise transparent.

 ### Trusted Sites